top of page

 But all our pasta bags are kept for reuse by customers who may be short of containers.
 Many bring them back time and time again for refilling.
 None of these are thrown away by us or even sent for recycling.

-We are always happy to answer any further questions you may have about the packaging or to show you what our goods are received in.
+Please contact your local Naked Larder with any further questions you may have about the packaging or to show you what our goods are received in.
 We also are continually searching for any ways in which we can further reduce our waste and will be doing all we can to cut more out whenever possible.

 bottom of page